Last updated: 6/16/22

 Much like the previous response in #2, some coursework in psychology or relevant area (psychology statistics or research methods) is desired if no prior psychology degree was obtained.
 More important would be applicable research training and fit into our program.

 Our Ph.D. program generally takes 5 to 7 years to complete.
 Because you are preparing to become a research scientist, courses after the first year are typically chosen with the advice of your advisors and supervisory committee with your individual career goals in mind.
 Students in Adult or Child Clinical tracks will also be required to complete a one year doctoral level internship program.

 It is unlikely that having a Master's degree before entering our program will significantly impact how long it takes you to complete your degree here.
 Nor is it required for one to have a Master's degree before applying to our Ph.D. program.
 It is possible to place out of a course or two, but you will be required to register for a replacement course at a higher level.
 Everyone who begins our program, will start on the same page.

 It is not possible to participate in our program on a part-time basis.
 This is generally a more than full time commitment which includes coursework, lab work, participation in seminars and lab meetings as well as the 20 hrs/wk appointment as a Teaching or Research Assistant.

-Because of the scientific nature of the program which includes a great deal of lab participation, it is not possible to do this program without being here in person.
+Because of the scientific nature of the program which includes a great deal of lab participation and clinical work, it is not possible to do this program without being here in person.
 In addition, students admitted to our program receive departmental funding in the form of a Teaching or Research Assistant, the duties of which can only be completed while on-campus.

 Tuition rates can be found online here.
 The Department of Psychology is Graduate Tier 1 on the Seattle Campus.